 Am I ready for an MBA?

 Business schools, and the people who attend them, need and value diverse perspectives.
-More than 75 percent of the students entering the Full-time Berkeley MBA Program in fall 2016 majored in engineering, natural science, social science and other non-business fields in college.
+More than 75 percent of the students entering the full-time Berkeley Haas MBA Program in fall 2016 majored in engineering, natural science, social science and other non-business fields in college.

-Students in the Berkeley MBA for Executives and Evening & Weekend MBA Programs are similarly diverse: many have work experience in industries like technology, banking, health services, retail—and everything in between.
+Students in the Berkeley HMBA for Executives and Evening & Weekend MBA programs are similarly diverse: many have work experience in industries like technology, banking, health services, retail—and everything in between.
 Berkeley MBA applicants have just one major thing in common: they want to be empowered to have a greater impact on something they care about.

 Here are two students who are getting the tools they need to make that impact:

 Maxwell Kushner-Lenhoff is a full-time MBA student at Berkeley Haas.
 He received a BS/MS in inorganic chemistry through an accelerated four-year program at Yale.
 His research, in renewable fuels production, was funded by the Department of Energy.

 Maxwell applied to Berkeley Haas with the goal of supplementing his scientific training with the business mainstays that so often make or break a technology's success.
 The diverse backgrounds of his classmates have helped to enhance his experience.